Crowd Management and Using Crowd Control Barriers, Fencing, Staging

 Stage barriers.

-Stage barriers are used in both a stage setting as well as settings where there is a heavy crowd build up, such as at bars or other similar locations.
-Basically, wherever there’s expected to be a great level of crowd density.
+Stage barriers are used in stage settings and settings where there is a heavy crowd build-up, such as bars or similar locations, where there’s expected to be a great crowd density.

-The stage barriers are commonly going to be built around a basic A frame that’s meant to be load-bearing.
-This means that the more the crowd pushes against the barrier, the more it’s able to hold and contain the crowd.
-This allows for the control of crowd behaviour from an elemental level that takes into account crowd location as well as the direction of crowd movement.
-Focusing on these things will ensure that both the crowd will be safe and the barrier will stand up to the crowd.
-Both situations which are inherently necessary to the safe and productive success of the program.
+Stage barriers are commonly built around a basic A-frame that is meant to be load-bearing.
+This means that the more the crowd pushes against the barrier, the more it can hold and contain the crowd.
+This allows for the control of crowd behaviour from an elemental level that considers crowd location and the direction of crowd movement.
+Focusing on these things will ensure both the crowd’s safety and the barrier will stand up to the crowd.
+Both situations are inherently necessary for the safe and productive success of the program.

 Design features.

-Most stage barriers will be made out of steel or aluminium and be fully welded.
-These barriers shouldn’t be welded in parts, nor should they consist of soft materials which will compromise the structural integrity of the barrier and make for an inefficient and unsafe barrier system for the populace at large.
+Most stage barriers are made of steel or aluminium and fully welded.
+They shouldn’t be welded in parts, nor should they consist of soft materials, which will compromise the structural integrity of the barrier and make for an inefficient and unsafe barrier system for the populace at large.

-Stage barrier will also have a footplate that the audience stands on.
-It seems counterintuitive to have the audience standing on the very barriers that are meant to keep them safe, but this actually works to help and stabilise the overall system.
+The stage barrier will also have a footplate that the audience stands on.
+It seems counterintuitive to have the audience standing on the very barriers that are meant to keep them safe, but this actually helps stabilise the overall system.

-It will also have a top horizontal rail that will be rounded, smooth, and line up flush with the vertical front fascia on the side of the audience.
-This will ensure that the audience can’t climb over the barrier and will allow the barrier to not impede the actual experience of the concert or whatever other event might be going on at the time.
+It will also have a top horizontal rail that is rounded, smooth, and aligned flush with the vertical front fascia on the side of the audience.
+This will ensure that the audience can’t climb over the barrier and will allow the barrier not to impede the actual experience of the concert or whatever other event might be happening at the time.

 The barrier should also have a step on the side of the stage so that personnel can offer water to the people in the audience or grab people from the audience.

-A stage barrier is only as strong as its weakest link, so you must be sure that all systems that are put into place with the stage barrier are strong and effectively constructed.
-The joining systems that are put into place with the stage barrier will be the weakest link by far, so you must ensure that all bolts are secured in an effective and efficient manner.
+A stage barrier is only as strong as its weakest link, so you must be sure that all systems put into place with the stage barrier are strong and effectively constructed.
+The joining systems put into place with the stage barrier will be the weakest link by far, so you must ensure that all bolts are secured effectively and efficiently.

-The barrier should have smooth lines, have no sort of rust or other type of disfigurement, have all of its rivets in place and not be rotating, have very smooth welds without any type of fracture, be stable, with all bolts correctly placed and no chance of entrapment present, and have no type of access gate on the sections that are pressured.
+The barrier should have smooth lines, no rust or other type of disfigurement, all of its rivets in place and not rotating, very smooth welds without any type of fracture, be stable, with all bolts correctly placed and no chance of entrapment present, and no type of access gate on the sections that are pressured.

 Related Articles